Privacy and Disclosure

 When you are no longer our customer, we continue to share your information as described in this notice

 HOW?
 All financial companies need to share customers’ personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their customers’ personal information; the reasons GCB chooses to share; and whether you can limit this sharing.
+In the section below, we list the reasons financial companies can share their customers’ personal information; the reasons Granite Community Bank chooses to share; and whether you can limit this sharing.

 What do we share and what are the reasons we share your personal information?